The Worst Step in Your Funnel Is “Request a Demo”

 You know the flow, because you’ve suffered through it yourself.
 Eleven fields.
 Company size.
 A phone number you’ll regret handing over.
 A box confirming you’re a real human with real budget.

-You submit, and then… nothing.
+You submit, and nothing happens.
 An email lands a day or two later proposing a slot three days after that.

 By the time the calendar invite shows up, the interest that made you click has faded, and you genuinely cannot remember which of the nine tools on your shortlist this one even was.